alombajoseph/alx-backend-javascript/0x06-unittests_in_js/README.md

-Add a new argument named type at first argument of the function. type can be SUM, SUBTRACT, or DIVIDE (string) When type is SUM, round the two numbers, and add a and b When type is SUBTRACT, round the two numbers, and subtract b from a When type is DIVIDE, round the two numbers, and divide a with b - if the rounded value of b is equal to 0, return the string Error
+Add a new argument named type at first argument of the function. type can be SUM, SUBTRACT, or DIVIDE (string) When type is SUM, round the two numbers, and add a and b When type is SUBTRACT, round the two numbers, and subtract b from a When type is DIVIDE, round the two numbers, and divide a with b - if the rounded value of b is equal to 0, return the For the sake of the example, this test suite is slightly extreme and probably not needed However, remember that your tests should not only verify what a function is supposed to do, but also the edge cases Requiremen
-Test cases

-Create a file 1-calcul.test.js that contains test cases of this function You can assume a and b are always number
-Usage of describe will help you to organize your test cases
-Tips:

-For the sake of the example, this test suite is slightly extreme and probably not needed However, remember that your tests should not only verify what a function is supposed to do, but also the edge cases
-Requirements:

-You have to use assert
 You should be able to run the test suite using npm test 1-calcul.test.js Every test should pass without any warning
 Expected output